The Fares Center for Eastern Mediterranean Studies: Ibrahim Warde (2018–2020)

-Nadim N. Rouhana (2020-Present)
+Nadim N. Rouhana (since 2020)

 Nadim Rouhana was appointed third director of the Fares Center in September 2020 under Fletcher Dean Rachel Kyte.
 Rouhana is professor of international affairs and conflict studies and Director of the Program on International Negotiation and Conflict Resolution at The Fletcher School.

 Dr. Rouhana's research includes work on the Israeli-Palestinian conflict, the dynamics of protracted social conflict, collective identity and democratic citizenship in multi-ethnic states, and settler colonialism.
 His most recent books include the co-edited volume "When Politics Are Sacralized: Comparative Perspectives on Religious Claims and Nationalism" (Cambridge University Press, 2021), and the edited volume "Israel and its Palestinian Citizens: Ethnic Privileges in the Jewish State" (Cambridge University Press, 2017).

 Dr. Rouhana is also an affiliate faculty at the Harvard Program on Negotiation at Harvard Law School and founding director at the Mada al-Carmel–Arab Center for Applied Social Research in Haifa.